CurlyWurly-1/IQ-group-pir-wireless-arduino-TX/README.md

 N.B.
 It is possible for the IQ receiver to recognise separate codes.
 However, bear in mind that if all devices use the same sketch TX "code" (as seen in the transmit sketch INO file), you do not need to do it!

-# Analysis of Pulse train
+# Analysis of TESTING Pulse train
+Note that a testing pulse is indicated by a "5" being used (see program for more information)
 <img src="images/PIR Pulse train.jpg" alt="Pulse Train 1"/>